 It’s important to remember that previously owned dogs may struggle more with new homes — this is often because they miss their previous owners, or because their previous owners were abusive.

 Dogs are highly sensitive creatures — even a small change in their environment can trigger anxiety or negative feelings.
 If your dog can’t adapt to the change, it may respond by becoming depressed.
 Some common environmental changes include:

 - A family member passing away or moving

 - Household members being away from home for longer periods of time

-- A new member being introduced to the household
+- A new member or new baby being introduced to the household

 - A sudden shift in location